 Legendary for internal comfort, this powerhouse herb called “the water of youth” has more uses than most realize.
 Steep a steaming cup of chamomile tea as you learn how to put this remarkable ingredient to work for calmer, more soothing moments.

-Here are just some benefits you can enjoy today:
+Here are just some benefits of chamomile and its extracts that you can enjoy today:

 - As a finishing rinse, warm or cooled tea can help banish dandruff.